Git Branching Fundamentals: Create, Switch and Merge Branches

 git merge feature-navbar

-This approach keeps your main branch stable while development happens in separate branches.
-To learn merging in detail, visit merging branches.
+This approach keeps your main branch stable and deployable at all times while development happens in isolation.
+When you are ready to learn how to combine branches, explore merging branches in detail.

 Best Practices for Branching